multiversx/mx-sdk-js-examples/cookbook/cookbook.md

         address: account.address
     });

-    // sign and apply the signature on the message // md-comment message.signature = await account.sign(hash);
+    // sign and apply the signature on the message message.signature = await account.sign(hash);

     const messageComputer = new MessageComputer();